NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 exposed at the top level with the search() method.)

 But keep in mind that you may not be getting all results.
 Contact the service administrators to let them know of the problem.

+If your query contains syntax errors, these are exposed more readily when you use a synchronous search.

 ### Using UCDs (unified content descriptors)